How To Trade Forex Effectively

 The total net profit in this example would be over a month $1,920.

-What hasn’t been factored in above are forex trading costs through the forex broker which vary by account.
+What hasn’t been factored in above are online trading costs through the forex broker which vary by account.
 Keeping these costs down can there be critical to a traders bottom-line.

-A forex trading robot is most commonly created as part of the expert advisors package of the MetaTrader 4 forex trading platform.
+A fx trading robot is most commonly created as part of the expert advisors package of the MetaTrader 4 trading platform.
 It adopts a forex strategy into automated trades at rapid speeds.

 To create a trading robot you need to: